-Values Values

-1 densely populated area

-2 intermediate area

-3 thinly populated area

-Flags

--1 missing (allowed only from wave 2 onwards)
+V alues 1 2 3 densely populated area intermediate area thinly populated area Fl Flags -1 1 missing (allowed only from wave 2 onwards) filled

-1 filled

 To fill in this variable, the DEGURBA classification has to be used.
 The complete list of municipalities with their corresponding code (A: Densely-populated area, code B: Intermediate area, code C: Thinly-populated area, see below) can be found into the EU-SILC group of Circa.